LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 We want to continue the script.

-# Create method to check our directory:
+## Create method to check our directory:

-We want to check our current directory with creating this initial method body.
-This shouldn't negatively effect our method body.

 ```ahk
 CheckDirectory() {